Operator Fractional Brownian Sheet and Martingale Differences: Introduction

 \section{Introduction}

-Self-similar processes, first studied rigorously by Lamperti \cite{Lamperti} under the name "semi-stable", are stochastic processes that are invariant in distribution under suitable scaling of time and space.
+Self-similar processes, first studied rigorously by Lamperti \cite{Lamperti} under the name ``semi-stable", are stochastic processes that are invariant in distribution under suitable scaling of time and space.
 There has been an extensive literature on self-similar processes.
 We refer to Vervaat \cite{Vervaat} for general properties, to Samorodnitsky and Taqqu \cite{Samorodnitsky and Taqqu}[Chaps.7 and 8] for studies on Gaussian and stable self-similar processes and random fields.

 The fractional Brownian motion (fBm) as a well-known self-similar process has been studied extensively.
 Many results about weak approximation to fBms have been established recently.
 See \cite{Yu 2, Yu 1} and the references therein.
-Due to some limitations of fBms, many researchers have studied the generalization of fBms.
-The fractional Brownian sheet introduced by Kamont \cite{Kamont} is one generalization of fBms.
-Scholars also have studied the limit theorems for this kind of processes.
+We point out that the fBm does not represent a casual time-invariant system as there is no well-defined impulse response function.
+Hence, based on the Riemann-Liouville fractional integral, Barnes and Allan \cite{BA1966} introduced the fractional Riemann-Liouville (RL) Brownian motion (RL-fBm).
+RL-fBms share with fBms many properties which include self-similarity, regularity of sample paths, etc.- with one notable exception that its increment process is nonstationary.
+For more information on RL-fBms, refer to Lim \cite{Lim2001} and the references therein.
+On the other hand, there are two typical multiparameter extensions of fBms, one of which is the fractional Brownian sheet introduced by Kamont \cite{Kamont}.
+Fractional Brownian sheets have been studied extensively as a representative of anisotropic Gaussian random fields.
 For more information, refer to \cite{XAVIER 1, XAVIER 2} and \cite{Zhi Wang 1, Zhi Wang 2}.
+Inspired by the study of RL-fBms and fractional Brownian sheets, Dai \cite{Dai2015} introduced the multifractional Riemann-Liouville Brownian sheet and studied the weak limit theorem for it.

 The definition of self-similarity has been extended to allow scaling by linear operators on multidimensional space $\mathbb{R}^d$, and the corresponding processes are called operator self-similar processes.
 We refer to \cite{Laha}, \cite{Lamperti}, \cite{Mason and Xiao} and the references therein.
-We note that Didier and Pipiras \cite{Didier and Pipiras 1, Didier and Pipiras 2} introduced the operator fractional Brownian motions (OFBM in short) as an extension of fBms and studied their properties.
-Similar to fBms, weak limit theorems for OFBMs have also attracted a lot of interest.
-Recently, Dai and his coauthors \cite{Hong Shuai Dai 2}-\cite{Hong Shuai Dai 1} presented some weak limit theorems for some kinds of OFBM processes.
+We note that Didier and Pipiras \cite{Didier and Pipiras 1, Didier and Pipiras 2} introduced the operator fractional Brownian motions (ofBm in short) as an extension of fBms and studied their properties.
+Similar to fBms, weak limit theorems for ofBms have also attracted a lot of interest.
+Recently, Dai and his coauthors \cite{Hong Shuai Dai 2}-\cite{Hong Shuai Dai 1} presented some weak limit theorems for some kinds of ofBms.